What you’ll study

 You’re completely free to set your own study hours.
-The learning resources are there for you 24/7, all your round, so you can drop in and study anytime.
+The learning resources are there for you 24/7, all year round, so you can drop in and study anytime.

 - Learning and assessment total approximately 150 hours.